|

 films biggest set piece was the giant wall

 and gate on Skull Island.
-The impressive
+This impressive

 structure was cannibalized from an old Cecil B.